yusiang/Atlas-Messenger-iOS/README.md

 Atlas Messenger was designed to strike a balance between being simple enough to quickly peruse the project, but full-featured enough to fully demonstrate the power of Atlas and Layer.
 As you begin working with the example code, keep the following things in mind:

 * [Layer](https://layer.com/) is a hosted communications platform.
-All communications services leveraged by Atlas Mesenger utilize the backend services hosted by Layer.
+All communications services leveraged by Atlas Messenger utilize the backend services hosted by Layer.
 * [LayerKit](https://github.com/layerhq/releases-ios) is the native iOS SDK for accessing the Layer communications platform.
 LayerKit handles the networking, persistence, security and synchronization necessary to implement robust native messaging.
 LayerKit also presents a programming model for accessing the Conversations and Messages that are transmitted through Layer.
 * [Atlas](https://atlas.layer.com/) is a library of user interface components developed by Layer that provide fully integrated user interface experiences on top of LayerKit.
 Atlas has a direct dependency on LayerKit and is not usable standalone.

-When working with the Atlas Messenger codebase your will encounter code coming from LayerKit (prefixed by `LYR`), Atlas (prefixed by `ATL`), and Atlas Messenger itself (prefixed by `ATLM`).
+When working with the Atlas Messenger codebase you will encounter code coming from LayerKit (prefixed by `LYR`), Atlas (prefixed by `ATL`), and Atlas Messenger itself (prefixed by `ATLM`).

 ### Navigating the Project